ylando2/ds-binding/README.md

 =========================

 I love the way the arc language destructuring binding work.
 So I build one myself.
 I try two different approach.
-I thing that the more functional is faster.
+I think that the more functional is faster.

 In this module there are three macros in two different versions.